BSI-Bund/secvisogram/README.md

 This view does not include any editing functionality.
 It displays a rendered HTML template view of the current CSAF document as shown in the editor views.

 Use the toggle button to switch between the Rendered web view and the HTML source view.
-You can export this HTML document via _Export Preview_ as a standalone HTML document (i.e. for printing).
+You can export this HTML document via _Export Preview_ as a standalone HTML document or print the rendered document via _Print Preview_.

 ### CSAF Document (JSON view)